BrookJeynes/CSharp-Tafe-Course/README.md

 <h1>Data Types and Type Casting</h1>
 <h2>User Input</h2>
-Here is an example of a program that will check whether an entered number is odd or even.
-Write out the program in a new .cs file and try analyse the project and think about what it does before running it.
-After this we will breakdown what the project does, how and why it does what it does
+Here is an example of a program that uses users input, try read through the code and think about what it does.
+Once you think you know what happens, create a new example and add the code into it, run it, and see if you were correct.
 <br><br>

 ```csharp